 Cape Vidal is listed as one of the Jewels of the iSimangaliso Wetland Park, and one look at the place is all that's needed to see why.
 The Casuarina-fringed coastline is a fantastic place to spend a day, and at low tide, there's a great snorkelling option at the rocky point near the boat launch site.

 Cape Vidal is within iSimangaliso's Eastern Shores section, accessed via St Lucia.
-Click here to check out available accommodation in St Lucia.
+Check out these 12 things you can do in St Lucia or click here to check out available accommodation in St Lucia.

 The KwaZulu-Natal North Coast